-In a world now more than half urban, and in a landscape in which the demographic transition has progressed to completion or near-completion for many populations, population mobility and (re)settlement demand increasing attention.
+In a world now more than half urban, population mobility and (re)settlement demand increasing attention.
 Study of these phenomena is fundamental for understanding development, climate change, global conflict and security, political stability, health and disease, social movements, and other critical issues.
 PSTC researchers are among the world's leading experts in migration and urbanization.

 Demographic Change and Economic Development